 That's not enough.

 Instead of just looking

 at the evidence, a Michigan DUI lawyer

 needs to really examine it, and assume there is something issue to be found, even if it’s buried in the details.

-As experienced Michigan DUI lawyers, we know, from experience, that better results can only be had by presuming that there is something to be discovered at the outset of a case, and then digging for it, rather than just waiting for something to “jump out.”
+As experienced Michigan DUI lawyers, my team and I know, from experience, that better results can only be had by presuming that there is something to be discovered at the outset of a case, and then digging for it, rather than just waiting for something to “jump out.”

 Accordingly, we need to squeeze every possible bit of advantage out of it.

 The Traffic Stop and Alcohol Tests

-Two of the best and most likely places to find problems with the evidence are the traffic stop and the breath or blood tests.
+Two of the best and most likely places to find problems with the evidence are the traffic stop and the breath and/or blood tests.